American Head Charge

-American Head Charge was a metal band from Minneapolis, Minnesota.
+American Head Charge was a nu metal band from Minneapolis, Minnesota.
 The band has earned two nominations at the Kerrang!
 Awards.

 History

 Formation (1996–1999)

 Early incarnations of the band sported names such as Flux, Gestapo Pussy Ranch, and Warsaw Ghetto Pussy, although these were short-lived.
 The name Flux was already adopted by another band and so was dropped due to the chance of copyright infringement and libel, while the latter names were abandoned within a period of six months so as not to alienate prospective label interest.
 "I'm a fan of 3-word names", Hanks said in a December 2001 ConcertLivewire.com interview.
 In reference to the band name, he confessed; "It means nothing.
 No meaning by it.
 Pretty much that purpose right there."
 Although sometimes speculated that their name was taken from Adrian Sherwood's famous dub label On-U Sound act African Head Charge, which was formed in the early 1980s, it is in fact a coincidence.
 Chad Hanks remarked in an interview before they were signed that, "It turns out that there is actually a band called African Head Charge; it's so hard to be original these days."